TinyCircuits/TinyTV-site/docs/Mini-Get-Started.md

 **Charging** - To recharge your TinyTV, plug in a USB-C cable to the back of the TinyTV and the other end into a power source, like a computer or a USB wall charger.

 **Turn On / Off** - There are three buttons on the top, the middle button will turn the TV on and off.
-You can also us the Tiny Remote to turn the TV on and off.
+You can also use the Tiny Remote to turn the TV on and off.

 **Changing Volume** - The left button on the top of the TV will cycle between different volume settings.